In this tutorial, I will show you how to make a non-slip foot pedal pad.

 Continue around the entire pad, repeating this procedure at each corner.

-That’s how the binding looks like after stitching.
+That’s what the binding looks like after stitching.
 I need to cut the thread tails.

 Flip the binding over and form the corners.

 You just need to fold them properly – and this is so easy to do.